ambossIconambossIcon

 Register or log in , in order to read the full article.

-Avoid any combination of an ACEI, ARB, and/or direct renin inhibitor because of the increased risk of hyperkalemia and AKI.
+Avoid any combination of ACE inhibitors, ARBs, and/or direct renin inhibitors due to the increased risk for hyperkalemia and AKI.

-For patients with eGFR < 60 mL/min/1.73 m2 (eGFR category G3–G5), adjustments to the recommended statin doses are required to reduce their potential for toxicity.
+For patients with an eGFR < 60 mL/min/1.73 m2 (eGFR category G3–G5), adjust the statin dose to reduce the risk for toxicity.

 Individuals with CKD often have dyslipidemia (e.g., triglycerides, LDL, HDL) due to alterations in lipoprotein metabolism.

-• HbA1c may not accurately reflect glycemic control in patients with CKD and eGFR < 30 mL/min/1.73 m2; correlate with results from ambulatory glucose monitoring.
+• HbA1c may not accurately reflect glycemic control in patients with CKD and an eGFR < 30 mL/min/1.73 m2; confirm with results from ambulatory glucose monitoring.

 • Medications may need to be reduced or stopped as eGFR declines.

-• See “Diabetic kidney disease” for further information on managing DM in patients with renal impairment.
+• See “Diabetic kidney disease” for further information on managing diabetes in patients with CKD.

-SGLT-2 inhibitors and GLP-1 receptor agonists have been shown to slow CKD progression and reduce urinary albumin excretion and ASCVD events.
+SGLT-2 inhibitors and GLP-1 receptor agonists can slow CKD progression and reduce urinary albumin excretion and ASCVD events.
 [22][23]

 Antiplatelet therapy [8]